-11. Noise generated at the project is not to exceed 50dB(A) Leq(15min) at any residence or approved residence on privately owned land or no more than 25 percent of any privately owned land.
+11. Noise generated at the project is not to exceed 40dB(A) Leq(15min) at any residence or approved residence on privately owned land or no more than 25 per cent of any privately owned land not owned or controlled by the Proponent.